mst101097/Aws_with_Python/README.md

 # Aws_with_Python
-How to using AWS functionality through python
+A brief explanation of, How to use AWS functionality through Python.